mnr/writing-wip/emdr astro/day in the life of/ditlo dietrich.md

 "Dewey, come to the right side of this window."

 "Are you sure?"
-Aeneas interrupts.
+Rome IV interrupts.
 "This will move all crawlers to one location.
 An accident may cause the loss of Huey, Lou, and Dewey."
-Aeneas has a bit more smarts than the crawlers and is able to calculate risk/reward assessments.
-Aeneas, like Kim, doesn't approve of Ellen's increasingly risky approach to this repair.
+Rome IV has a bit more smarts than the crawlers and is able to calculate risk/reward assessments.
+Rome IV, like Kim, doesn't approve of Ellen's increasingly risky approach to this repair.

 "I confirm my request," says Ellen.
 Again, the smart thing would be to include this as part of the maintenance to be performed later today.
 But she is obsessed and is willing to double-down on her solution.
 For the briefest of moments, she is aware of making a commitment on behalf of the entire project and crew.